Aubyn De Lisle MUKCP, BACP Reg.

 I am an experienced practitioner and have a private practice in Market Harborough, Leicestershire and Little Venice, near Paddington in central London W2.
+I provide counselling and psychotherapy to adult individuals, and professional supervision to other practitioners.
 You may feel trapped with relationship issues, work problems, depression, anger or anxiety or post traumatic stress.
 Bipolar disorder or manic depression are also increasingly recognised.
 In these cases and more psychotherapy and counselling are a powerful resource for living life to the full: you don't have to put up with just surviving.

 Many people feel they are blocked from living a fullfilled, happy life and know where the causes lie but can't see where to begin with them.
 Other people might seem, from outward view, to have a perfectly good life.
 They can't place their finger on what the cause of their anxiety, depression or block is, they just know it is there.
 Perhaps there is difficulty with self-expression, the sense of yourself being reduced, squeezed or confined somewhere very small or invisible.

 In all these instances, I can work with you in central London or Market Harborough at your own pace, toward aims that you choose.
 My approach is integrative, oriented to fit each individual, and I know that it is our relationship as much as anything else that is key to success.
 I work with sensitivity and respect together with you to offer help in the face of particular problems, or the most prolonged and intense difficulties.
 I can also offer EMDR (eye movement desensitisation and reprocessing) when appropriate.